ChartSQL

 ChartSQL.js is designed to work with table like data of columns and rows.
 Typically this data will come from executing a SQL query, but data from any source can be charted.

-ChartSQL.js liberally accepts table data in a few different formats that you pass to the createChart() method.
+The createChart() method liberally accepts table data in a few different formats.

 Array of Objects